SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-straps.md

 This setup is extremely minimal.
 It's recommended to replace the buckle with a good 3D-printed one.

 **👍 Pros:**
-- So bare bones that any part can be replaced if needed.
+- So bare-bones that any part can be replaced if needed.
 - No sewing required.
 - The only tool needed is scissors.